Flying 8S FPV Drone in 2023: The Pros and Cons

 Keep in mind, most Lipo chargers on the market only support up to 6S, so an 8S-supporting charger will be a necessary investment:

 In terms of motors, you’ll need those with an appropriate KV.
-Generally, a range of 1200KV to 1500KV fits well for 8S, comparable to 1600-2000KV on 6S.
+Generally, a range of 1200KV to 1600KV fits well for 8S, comparable to 1600-2100KV on 6S.
 If you have 6S motors compatible with an 8S voltage, they can still be used by using a 75% output limit in Betaflight, similar to how people fly 6S on 4S motors.

 Additionally, an 8S-compatible FC/ESC stack is a necessity.
-As of now, the options are limited, but if you’re aware of any available stack, please let me know in the comments below.
+As of now, the options are limited, the only option I’m aware of is the Foxeer stack:

 Advantages of Higher Voltages